Skip to Content

 While you design a project in Design Studio, you can deploy selected project items or the entire project and migrate projects from one environment to another.

-These concepts are the same in Cloud Studio: you can select certain project components to deploy or deploy the entire project (see Project deployment).
+These concepts are the same in Integration Studio: you can select certain project components to deploy or deploy the entire project (see Project deployment).
 Projects can also be migrated between environments (see Project migration).

 Hands-on training